|Official Plant Name||Laburnum|

 Obviously, Laburnums are not low-care trees.

-You will need to learn about medications like BotaniGard ES, Safer’s soap, and Orthene solutions, and counteracting organisms such as beneficial nematodes, lacewings, and mealybug destroyers.
+You will need to learn about treatments like BotaniGard ES, Safer’s soap, and Orthene solutions, and counteracting organisms such as beneficial nematodes, lacewings, and mealybug destroyers.

 Infestations like powdery mildew and twig blight can just about only be resolved by cutting off affected parts of the tree with sterilised pruning implements.